Jaaz7/expense-tracker/README.md

   ### Bugs<br>
   - I had in mind that I'd use a javascript 'for loop' to add and delete rows but it never really worked out as intended, so I replaced it using with template literals instead.
+  - Total number would appear with 10+ decimals sometimes like this "20.000000000003", so I limited the input to maximum two decimals.
+  - text inside of the "name" td in the row would overflow, fixed that with overflow-wrap in CSS so the text continues below.
+  - small delete button for small vewports wasn't deleting THE ROW, fixed it with a "||" symbol inside the if statement to acknowledge both buttons.

 - **Unfixed Bugs**
   - No unfixed bugs.